 By describing ourselves using a verb, we hope to share the understanding that all of our roles are active in some way and can shift over time.

 Over the years we have learned that many artists are very busy and only engage occasionally with the community – and that is ok!
 That’s why we created the two different roles (Activators and Collaborators), to allow artists to choose how involved they want to be.
+If you want to be a part of the community but don’t think you can commit to regular events, sign up as Collaborator.

 Can you join if you do not live in London?